aaronzpearson/critspeed/README.md

 To do:

 * butterworth filter for roeker (in place of Kalman filter - Kalman filter in R is nearly impossible)
 * look into stats::KalmanSmooth (small chance it will work)
+* complete documentation with examples
+* fix data issues - currently can't compile the package with data provided for the user

 Current dependencies: